lworkman/calendar-widget/README.md

 ## Test environment

-There are two different node.js instances in here, so you will need to run:
+There are two different node.js instances in here, so you will need to run on the top level:

 `npm install`

-On the top level and then run:
+and then run:

 `cd ./client/`
 `npm install`

-While in testing, the app uses "concurrently" to run two node commands.
-You'll need to install it:

-`npm install -g concurrently`

 Once done, you can run the test environment by navigating to the top level directory and running the command: